 - 1. Funding to support the training of new Class 2-S school bus drivers will be provided to all school authorities as follows: - a.
 Driver Training Costs = \$2,800 in additional funding upon successful completion of all training and required testing. - b.
-Driver Compensation = \$1,200 to provided directly to the driver upon successful completion of all training and required testing; less any amounts retained by the school authority for payroll premiums which includes (CPP/EI and WCB). - Funding to support the training of new Class 4-S school bus drivers will be provided to all school authorities as follows: - a.
-Driver Training Costs = \$1,400 in additional funding upon successful completion of all training and required testing. - b.
-Driver Compensation = \$600 to be provided directly to the driver upon successful completion of all training and required testing; less any amounts retained by the school authority for payroll premiums which includes (CPP/EI and WCB).
+Driver Compensation = \$1,200 to provided directly to the driver upon successful completion of all training and required testing; less any amounts retained by the school authority for payroll premiums which includes CPP/EI and WCB. - 2.
+Funding to support the training of new Class 4-S school bus drivers will be provided to all school authorities as follows: - a.
+Driver Training Costs = \$1,400 in additional funding upon successful completion of all training and required testing.

+b.
+Driver Compensation = \$600 to be provided directly to the driver upon successful completion of all training and required testing; less any amounts retained by the school authority for payroll premiums which includes CPP/EI and WCB.

 - 1. Funding will be provided on an application basis.
-School authorities are required to submit grant request applications for quarterly for periods ending June 30, September 30, December 31, March 31 - 2.
+School authorities are required to submit grant request applications for quarterly for periods ending June 30, September 30, December 31 and March 31 - 2.
 Funding will only be provided for new Class 2-S and Class 4-S drivers that have successfully completed all training and testing. - 3.
-Grant application forms will be provided to school authorities in April 2023.
-The deadline for the first quarterly grant application (April to June 2023) is July 14, 2023. - 4.
-For more information regarding this grant, please contact the Business Operations and Stakeholder Support branch for details.
+For more information regarding this grant, please email EDC.schoolbusdrivergrant@gov.ab.ca.